-What does a Fabricator Assistant do?
+What is a Fabricator Assistant?

 A Fabricator Assistant is an integral member of the Art Department in the film industry, working closely under the guidance of the lead fabricator or production designer.
 This role involves assisting in the construction and modification of sets, props, and various other physical elements essential to the visual storytelling of a film.
 Their duties may range from sourcing materials to hands-on crafting, always ensuring that the creative vision is brought to life with attention to detail and adherence to safety standards.